 21. Have a fun get-together once or twice a week

 Get together in video chats as often as possible to get to know each other better.
 Talk about the weather, hobbies, share skills, suggest movies, discuss computer games, have “remote” lunches.
+You can also set up virtual team-building events like escape rooms from Escapely to promote team unity and have a little fun with it!
 All of this is necessary to avoid feeling lonely.
 Create a remote office that is fun and comfortable for everyone involved.

 22. Hold field trips